 If you’re reading this guide, we’re assuming you’ve either been bitten by a bed bug or you’ve spotted something suspicious on your mattress.
 Truth is, bed bugs are so small you’ll only see them if you look very closely, or if you break out a magnifying glass.
 Their eggs are even smaller, and bed bugs lay thousands of eggs at a time!

 Although a bite from a bed bug isn't dangerous, they're still painful and itchy, and bed bugs will continue to breed the longer you let them run riot.

-How to identify bed bugs
+How to identify bed bugs in your mattress

 How to remove bed bugs from your mattress

-Step four (optional):
+Step four (with a caution):

 How long does it take to remove bed bugs from a mattress?

 It’s difficult to remove bed bugs from your mattress entirely, and if you miss one, that could be all it takes to enable a second infestation.
 Because they can live for a long time without feeding, a bed bug-infested mattress needs to be left in an airtight plastic bag for a full year, according to the EPA.

 After a year, when your mattress is ready to come out of its airtight bag, give it a very deep clean.
 Our guide on how to clean your mattress will come in handy here.